Sustainable tourism: As part of a development strategy

-Cultural Improvements
+Cultural improvements

-Tourists in a lot of ways can have a heavy impact on a country's cultural heritage.
-For example, by booking excursions that are based around heritage there is encouragement for important practices and traditions to be passed down.
-The same can be said for local artistry, locals continue to craft and create goods that reflect their culture due to rising popularity visits from tourists.
-Marketplaces that are high foot traffic locations for tourists can be extremely important for a country's community.
-For a single community, cultural impacts and economic impacts can go hand in hand.
+Tourists can heavily impact a country's cultural heritage.
+For example, tourists exploring a country's heritage can encourage those practices and traditions to be perpetuated.
+The same can be said for local artistry: artisans continue crafting goods that reflect their culture somewhat due to rising tourist popularity.
+Marketplaces with high foot traffic from tourists can be extremely important for a country's community given that cultural and economic impacts are often intertwined.
 For over 44 countries, the tourism industry contributes to more than 15% of total employment.
-When traveling to be a sustainable tourist, it's important to only appreciate the culture and not appropriate it or dampen it.
-By better understanding different cultures, you are setting up the world for better social outcomes.
-By practicing sustainable tourism, tourists can create better cross-cultural understanding, mutual empathy, and tolerance.
+When traveling as a sustainable tourist, it is important to only appreciate the culture and not appropriate or dampen it.
+By better understanding different cultures through sustainable tourism, travelers can possess better cross-cultural understanding, mutual empathy, and tolerance.

 An overpopulated beach may lead to issues such as pollution, and taking land away from where indigenous people reside.
 It's not just indigenous, but coasts everywhere as Climate change poses an existential threat to the environmental and socioeconomic sustainability of coastal zones, with impacts that are complex and widespread.
 Evidence from California and across the United States shows that accelerating sea-level rise, marine heatwaves, and compounding extreme events are already challenging coastal communities and ecosystems.
-Expanding coordinated management and policy efforts could help sustain California’s coastal regions under a changing climate.
+Expanding coordinated management and policy efforts could help sustain California's coastal regions under a changing climate.